-The Pennsylvania state legislature is currently considering bills like HB 1635 that would enable a health and environmental disaster.
+The Pennsylvania state legislature is currently considering bills like SB 790 and HB 1635 that would enable a health and environmental disaster.
 The legislation would allow oil and gas companies to dump their drilling wastewater on our roads, rather than properly treat and dispose of it.
 This wastewater is full of various drilling chemicals and salts, and contains within it materials from deep in the earth that were drilled into.
 While often called “brine”, it’s much more than simply a salty brine.

 This wastewater contains numerous toxic and even radioactive chemicals, including radium, that normally wouldn’t be in our drinking water and water treatment facilities.
 However, if it is dumped on roads, that toxic wastewater won’t simply stay on the roads – it will run into our soil, our streams, and our water treatment facilities.
 It is a health hazard and toxic to the environment and should never be allowed to happen.

-As state representative, I would strongly oppose any such legislation.
+As state representative, I would strongly oppose SB 790 and any other such legislation.
 Ultimately, we must move away from the fossil fuel economy entirely, toward a green economy built on renewable energy and infrastructure.
 This is why I support a Green New Deal for Pennsylvania, the state must invest heavily in a green economy, for better jobs, better health for the region, and ultimately to save the planet from the climate change.

 I encourage individuals and organizations in the district to sign on to this letter opposing SB 790 and HB 1635.
 I have signed on as an individual and a candidate for office and will contact the offices of current elected officials to follow up.
 For completeness, the entire text of the letter is given below.